Recreo: History

 In pre-Columbian times until finally took place was the site of the nation's territory Juries, who left traces of their settlements as mortars made of stone in the hills of the city.

-In the 1860s, Don Clemente Martinez takes possession of those lands, to die, his wife then married the provincial deputy Pedro Cano, who in 1874 lifted the stay "El Recreo" which had the main house, pools of water, wind mill at the foot of the hills and his own family temple today San Roque Parish Recreation Montpellier.
+In the 1860s, Don Clemente Martinez takes possession of those lands, to die, his wife then married the provincial deputy Pedro Cano, who in 1874 lifted the stay "El Recreo" which had the main house, pools of water, windmill at the foot of the hills and his own family temple today San Roque Parish Recreation Montpellier.
 This place also used to be called "Recreation of the wagons" because in this place to park the carts used to rest a while and then continued his journey.
-On May 9, 1875 reaches the tip of the railroad track to the room being divided it into two.
+On May 9, 1875, reaches the tip of the railroad track to the room being divided it into two.
 This event determined the population settlement in place, and that is why Leisure does not have a founder as the foundation and most other cities in the province that were founded after the fashion of European cities.

-Later land was expropriated from the stay so that people could live in the zone and when installed around the room were immediately evicted by the owner of the land, then led four other expropriations.
+Later, land was expropriated from the stay so that people could live in the zone and when installed around the room were immediately evicted by the owner of the land, then led four other expropriations.

-On March 24, 1892 there was an earthquake in the area, reaching a magnitude of 6.0 degrees on the Richter scale and an intensity of VII degree on the Mercalli scale, caused severe damage to the buildings of the city and there were some fatalities.
+On March 24, 1892, there was an earthquake in the area, reaching a magnitude of 6.0 degrees on the Richter scale and an intensity of VII degree on the Mercalli scale, caused severe damage to the buildings of the city and there were some fatalities.

-On 30 June 1962 was inaugurated Motegasta Dam about twenty kilometers from the town of ICAN, which will provide water to the inhabitants of the town of Recreo.
+On 30 June 1962, was inaugurated Motegasta Dam about twenty kilometers from the town of ICAN, which will provide water to the inhabitants of the town of Recreo.

-In 1982 he began promoting industry and in 1983 inaugurated the zonal hospital Liborio Forte.
-Between 1986 and 1987 to reach the different factories that cause Recreation fastest growing demographic to date.
+In 1982, he began promoting industry and in 1983 is inaugurated the zonal hospital Liborio Forte.
+Between 1986 and 1987, to reach the different factories that cause Recreation fastest growing demographic to date.

-On 19 December 1986 is created by the Leisure shield Second Felindor seños Pineda.
+On 19 December 1986, is created by the Leisure shield Second Felindor seños Pineda.
 In 1992 he operated the municipality of Recreation.

-In 2005 Recess has no available land belonging to the PE provincial or municipality to expand.
-And on 15 June 2007 the lord is created the official flag of the town of Recreo.
+In 2005, Recess has no available land belonging to the PE provincial or municipality to expand.
+And on 15 June 2007, the lord is created the official flag of the town of Recreo.